phalcon-orphanage/docs/es/reference/di.rst

     $request = $di['request'];

-Arguments can be passed to the constructor by adding an array parameter to the method "get":
 Los argumentos se pueden pasar al constructor agregando un array como parámetro del método "get":

 .. code-block:: php